geekodour/o/content/public_lists/digital_warrior.md

 draft = false
 +++

+> NOTE: I have to re-organize this page, it's a mess.

 ## Collaborative efforts {#collaborative-efforts}

 -   [ArchiveTeam Warrior](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior): The Archive Team Warrior is a virtual archiving appliance.
 You can run it to help with the Archive Team archiving efforts.
 It will download sites and upload them to our archive—and it’s really easy to do!